 Welburn Hall School is committed to ensuring the welfare and safety of all children in school.
 All North Yorkshire schools, including Welburn Hall School, follow the North Yorkshire Safeguarding Children Partnership procedures.
-The school will, in most circumstances, endeavour to discuss all concerns with parents about their child/ren.
+The school will, normally, endeavour to discuss all concerns with parents about their child/ren.
 However, there may be exceptional circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge (in accordance with Child Protection procedures).
 The school will, of course, always aim to maintain a positive relationship with all parents.
-The school's child protection policy is available publicly on the schools website http://welburn-hall.n-yorks.sch.uk/school-policies/.
+The school's child protection policy is available publicly on the school website.